TDMW/ab-traits-plugin/README.md

 After loading your features script in the root and unpacking and loading the plugin, you can go to the live view of a mint on main/rinkeby or to your localhost.
 Press the plugin from the menubar and a pop-up should appear showing your tokenId, hash and traits.

+If you open the `features.js` script from the folder in your IDE, you can make edits and then save the fil.
+Just re-open the plugin and the changes should be visible.
+No need to unpack the plugin again or run anything to refresh.

 ## ToDo

 Currently, the plugin feels quite hacky (but it works!).
 There's some stuff I'd still like to do if this plugin proves to be useful: